 Growth of Improve Tier I Tully will utilize 3 Schedules \$127,950.

 the lower Instruction Certified/Gifted

 25% Closing Endorsed FTE to provide

-achievement , i
+achievement A or B school Gifted and Talented

 gaps services to classrooms

 that have less than 50%

 Gifted and Talented

 students that tested

 into the program in

 grades 1-5.

-\Any adjustments to the District adopted expenditure budget will occur through the budget modification process.
+Any adjustments to the District adopted expenditure budget will occur through the budget modification process.